Information gain and measurement disturbance for quantum agents: Systematic Errors

 The $\hat{U}_{\text{SL}}$ setup is primarily limited by two factors.
 Firstly, spatial misalignment of the interferometer paths leads to polarization-dependent coupling at the output/measurement couplers.
 The setup has 3 interferometers, each with two paths, making the total possible number of paths for a photon to traverse the setup to be 8.
 Between the 8 paths, the best and worst coupled paths have a coupling difference of $\sim24\%$.
 Secondly, the Mach-Zehnder phase is manually locked, with phase drifts of up to 0.08 $rad$.

 All error bars plotted in this work represent systematic errors caused by phase randomization of our interferometer.
-As mutual information only decreases with added randomness, all error bars are thus asymmetric in nature.
+As mutual information only decreases with added randomness, all error bars are thus asymmetric.